 Section 3.
 Other Meetings: Meetings of the Members may be held at other times as the President or the Board of Directors may determine, or upon special request of any board member.

 Section 4.
-Quorum: The guidelines of a quorum shall be at least three officers and at least 2 directors or such as established by the Board of Directors.
+Quorum: The guidelines of a quorum shall be a majority of the board of directors.

 Section 1.
-The fiscal and elective year of the Board shall be August 1 to July 31.
+The elective year of the Board shall be August 1 to July 31.

 Section 1.
 These Bylaws may be amended by the majority vote of the Board of Directors present and qualified to vote at any meeting at which a quorum is present, provided the substance of such proposed amendment or amendments shall be plainly stated in the call for the meeting, except that the Board of Directors may, at any regular or special meeting of the Board of Directors at which a quorum is present, approve amendments to the Bylaws.